Sponge Park

 Gowanus Canal

-- Introduces New York-based DLANDstudio’s pioneering and award-winning Sponge Park concept for the regeneration of the notorious Gowanus Canal in Brooklyn, NY, offering a rich resource for communities, architects, landscape and urban designers, environmental activists, and public agencies to clean up similarly degraded sites
+- Offers a resource for communities, architects, landscape and urban designers, environmental activists, and public agencies to clean up similarly degraded sites

-- The design’s comprehensive approach integrates ecological and urban design, making the project a unique and compelling strategy for improving also urban climate resilience
+- The comprehensive approach integrates ecological and urban design and makes the project a unique and compelling strategy for improving urban climate resilience

-- DLANDstudio’s design for the Gowanus Canal is the only project to date that has succeeded in both branding an idea for greater public acceptance and actually performing on the promises of the planning
+- The Gowanus Canal Sponge Park is the only project to date that has succeeded in both branding an idea for greater public acceptance and actually performing on the promises of the planning

 - Publisher